HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 RuntimeException
 ```
 ## 12.15 ##
 The method that is invoked will cause an ArithmeticException to be thrown.
-The try block will be hence be excited directly without execution of the print statement inside the try block.
+Nothing is printed inside the method because the exception is thrown before the actual printing starts.
+The try block will be excited directly without execution of the print statement inside the try block.
 There is then a following catch for ArithmeticException that will print:
 ```
 ArithmeticException
 ```